 Donna Simmons et vir v.
 Van Meter Emergency Physicians, APMC – David obtained summary judgment dismissing a hospital-employed nurse’s lawsuit against an ER staffing group arising from an assault on the nurse by a patient who had been admitted through the ER.

-The Best Lawyers in America: Ones to Watch ©, New Orleans, LA, Medical Malpractice Law – Defendants, 2024
+The Best Lawyers in America: Ones to Watch ©, New Orleans, LA, Medical Malpractice Law – Defendants, Since 2024

 Louisiana Association of Defense Counsel’s Frank L. Maraist Award Finalist, 2021-2022